-Cal Poly Special Collections and Archives has an email, firstname.lastname@example.org, where you can email your requests.
+Cal Poly Special Collections and Archives has an email, firstname.lastname@example.org, where you can send your requests.
 Or you can call us at 805-756-2305.
-Please email your requests at least 24 business hours in advance.
-Some of our material is housed offsite and will require time to retrieve.
-(If you email us on the weekend, we won't see it till Monday, so email us on Friday if you want to come in on Monday).
+Please email your requests in advance.
+Some of our material is housed offsite and may require a few days to retrieve.
+(If you email us on the weekend, we won't see it till Monday, so email us the previous week if you want to come in on Monday).

-Yes, we allow the use of laptops in the reading room.
-Electrical outlets are limited and first come first served (so it is helpful if your laptop is charged.
+Yes, you are welcome to use laptops in the reading room.
+Electrical outlets are limited and first come first served (so it is helpful if your laptop is charged).

 What is the best way to narrow down all the information?

 This is the million-dollar question!
-For class research papers, we recommend starting broad--casting a wide net--about a specific thing or question.
-And once you find 10-12 primary sources that help you with your question, pick 2-3 primary sources that you want to focus your paper on.
+For class research papers, we recommend starting broad--casting a wide net--about a theme, topic, or question.
+And once you find 10-12 primary sources that relate to your question, pick 2-3 primary sources that you want to focus your paper on.